jchip/visual-exec/README.md

-# visual-exec
+# Visual Exec

-Visually Execute shell command
+Execute shell command and show output with in place logging and spinner.